use caseofficial ogbuilds guide

 How does the per-PR slop score help triage?

-The 0–100 slop score gives you a fast read on a PR before anyone opens it.
+The 0 to 100 slop score gives you a fast read on a PR before anyone opens it.
 A clean score means the change can move quickly; a low score means there's real cleanup to do and the author should probably take a pass before a reviewer spends time on it.
 Over many PRs the quality-trends dashboard shows whether slop is rising or falling for the repo as a whole.

 What does it cost to try?